 The following link provides the copy I filed from China as part of a month-long special editorial project for Electronic News Online.

 Is That All?

 I do have some scans of some earlier clips from my 18-month stint in Sedona, Ariz., where I was at the Sedona Red Rock News.
-I also have some clips from my Athens News and Alpena News days — before the advent of the Internet — mouldering in a box in a basement back home on the other side of the planet.
-Maybe I’ll get around to scanning them posting them here … someday.
+I also have some clips from my Athens News and Alpena News days — before the advent of the Internet — mouldering in a box somewhere.
+Maybe I’ll get around to scanning them/posting them here … someday.

 “There are men who can write poetry, and there are men who can read balance sheets.
 The men who can read balance sheets cannot write.
 Of necessity, we made the discovery that it is easier to turn poets into business journalists than to turn bookkeepers into writers.”

 — Henry R Luce, on recruiting staff for Fortune

 A Note on Copyright ©

 When I first created this site, I noted that everything I wrote for Questex Media publications, namely GPS World and Geospatial Solutions, is copyrighted by Questex.
 Questex has since divested itself of GPS World, which is now owned by North Coast Media.
 Reed Business Information, the parent company of ENews (itself a child corporation of Dutch publishing conglomerate Reed Elsevier), is apparently completely dissolved, its publications scrapped or sold off.

 To the best of my knowledge, Electronic Design News, a former sister publication of ENews, now holds the copyright for all of ENews’ material; when I last worked for Reed, Electronic News Online had been folded into EDN (this was shortly before I was laid off — a second time) and since then has been fully absorbed, but you can still find ENews stories in EDN’s digital archives.

 EDN itself has been through several owners in recent years; it is currently published by UBM Tech, last I checked.